Making Bank Deposits Without Slips or Envelopes

 How ATM Transactions Without Deposit Envelopes Work

-Why It’s Easier
+Why Today's ATMs Are Easier

-Always, always get a receipt after making an ATM bank deposit and hang onto it.
+Always get a receipt after making an ATM bank deposit and hang onto it.
 Yes, it can be a pain to wait for the machine to spit it out when you’re in a hurry, but think of the receipt as insurance.

 If there are any discrepancies between the amount deposited to the ATM and the amount credited to your account, contact the bank immediately.
 Those receipts may prove to be invaluable in the unlikely event of a misread check or bill.

 Depositing at an ATM is easier today, but it's still important to take other precautions when using a machine.
 Cover the keypad as you enter your PIN.
 Keep your PIN secure and avoid writing it down.
 Instead of reviewing your receipt at the ATM, put it and any cash you receive in your purse or pocket and review it later in a secure location.

 Checks No Longer Returned

 On October 28, 2003, the 108th United States Congress enacted the Check Clearing for the 21st Century Act, a law known as Check 21.
 This law allows banks to create a digital version of an original check instead of returning the canceled check.

 This law eliminated the need for recipient banks to be dependent on other banks since transactions could now be settled with images instead of paper.
 Recipient banks no longer return the paper check.
 Instead, an image of both sides of the check is e-mailed to the bank that issued the original check.